Retirement Income Planning

 Build a sustainable, tax-aware retirement income plan designed around your real cash flow, account mix, withdrawal sequencing, Social Security timing, and long-term resilience.

-Retirement income planning is the work of turning a balance sheet into a paycheck — and doing it in a way that survives a 30-year horizon, a wide range of market outcomes, and a tax code that keeps moving.
+Retirement income planning is the job of turning a balance sheet into a paycheck.
+The paycheck has to survive a 30-year horizon, a wide range of markets, and a tax code that keeps moving.
 Most households arrive at retirement with the right amount of money and the wrong order of operations.

-The right order of operations is the whole game.
+The order of operations is the whole game.
 Pulling from the taxable account first when a low-tax window is wide open is a quiet six-figure mistake.
 Drawing from the Roth too early can be just as expensive.
-Compound Advisory's job is to make those calls explicit, model them out, and update them every year as your numbers and the tax code change.
+Our job is to make those calls explicit, model them out, and update them every year as your numbers and the tax code change.

-A real retirement income plan answers six questions every year: how much you can spend, where each dollar comes from, what tax bracket the household will land in, how Social Security and Medicare interact with those decisions, what the portfolio needs to do to support the withdrawal pattern, and what changes if markets cooperate or do not.
+A real income plan answers six questions every year.
+How much can you spend.
+Where does each dollar come from.
+What bracket does the household land in.
+How do Social Security and Medicare interact with those decisions.
+What does the portfolio need to do to support the withdrawal pattern.
+And what changes if markets cooperate, or do not.
 The answers shift annually.
 The plan has to shift with them.

 What We Plan